MicrosoftDocs/ai-builder/ai-builder-docs/credit-management.md

 ### What happens if a user turns on/off AI Builder per user capacity add-on license?

 Some user licenses include seeded AI Builder credits.
 For example, the Power Apps per user license includes 500 seeded AI Builder credits.
-If **AI Builder capacity per user add-on** isn't selected, the 500 AI Builder credits are still added to the total number of AI Builder credits owned at your tenant level and can be used.
+If **AI Builder capacity per user add-on** isn't selected, the 500 AI Builder credits are still added to the total number of AI Builder credits owned at your organization (tenant) level and can be used.

 ### Where can I learn more about license management in Power Apps and Power Automate?